aali179/memoria/README.md

 A virtual multi-media scrapbook generator for treasured memories.
 Add images, songs, maps and more!

-## 🤩 Team Members
+## Contributers
-Afrah Ali
-Ruwani De Alwis
+Afrah Ali, Ruwani De Alwis

 ## 🖌️ Features
 - Provides a collection of pre-designed scrapbook templates users can choose to use